-SENSITIVE HABITAT INVENTORY MAPPING PROJECTCategory: 2016, Current, Grant, Water
+SENSITIVE HABITAT INVENTORY MAPPING PROJECTCategory: 2016, Completed, Grant, Water

 Lac La Biche is the seventh largest lake in Alberta, with importance to the local economy and culture.
 Local and provincial government, in collaboration with lake stakeholders, created a watershed management plan for Lac La Biche in 2009, but to date, little has been done to implement it.
 The Stewards of the Lac La Biche Watershed are a group of community stakeholders committed to implementing the monitoring, outreach and stewardship recommendations in the plan.